 - FX Send follows highest Submix.
 Locks the FX Send knob to the channel fader.
 As TotalMix supports multiple routings per channel, a definition is needed which fader (only one is visible) is the one that FX Send will follow.
-This is always the one with the highest fader position, means the highest gain. - FX Send follows Main Out.
+This is always the one with the highest fader position, means the highest gain. - FX Send follows Main Out mix.
 Locks the FX Send knob to the channel fader only for the Main Out submix.
 This is a typical Live feature, where the FX Send is always tied to the fader for the most important output - the Main Out.
 When adjusting other submixes the FX send will not follow the fader movement. - Center Balance/Pan when changing Mono/Stereo.
-When switching a stereo channel into two mono channels the pan-pots are set fully left and right.
+When switching a stereo channel into two mono channels the panpots are set fully left and right.
 This option will set them to center instead. - Disable double click fader action.
-Prevents unintentional gain settings, for example when using sensitive touchpads.
+Prevents unintentional gain settings, for example when using sensitive touchpads. - Disable mouse wheel operation.
+Prevents unintentional changes when using the mouse wheel. - Store channel open/close in Layout Preset.
+Also loads the state of the channel panels (Setting/EQ/Dyn).